 The Board may appoint any other member of the Board or the Executive Office to serve as liaison with the Education and Professional Development Committee.

 The Board will call for nominations from members to serve on the Education and Professional Development Committee on a rolling 2-year basis to allow for 50% renewal of Committee positions.
-Nominations will be considered against the following skills and experience criteria:
+Nominations will be considered against the following criteria:

 More than five (5) years’ experience in the research management profession.